 In 2020, the way we recruit has changed.
-New recruiting trends will significantly impact your organisation’s recruitment practices this year.
+New recruiting trends will significantly impact your agency’s recruitment practices this year.

 The current job market is 90% candidate-driven.
-Recruiters don’t choose talent anymore—they choose you instead.
+Recruiting agents don’t choose talent anymore—they choose a specific person instead.
 In return, the recruiting paradigm is undergoing a significant shift.
+What does this mean in practice?
 Candidates are now being treated as customers.

 Finding qualified job candidates with in-demand skills has become extremely difficult.
-It is expensive and time-consuming for recruiters.
+It is expensive for businesses and time-consuming for recruiters.

 Keep reading as we highlight the best recruitment practices and trends in 2020.

 Recruitment marketing is a strategy that implements marketing tactics in the recruitment process.
-You’ll use marketing to nurture and attract talented individuals to your organisation.
+You’ll use marketing to nurture and attract businesses as well as talented individuals to your agency.

 This strategy is vital to put in place because of the current status of the labour market.
-The goal is to help companies overcome the challenges of a candidate-driven market.
-Do this by marketing to qualified individuals.
+The goal is to help agencies overcome the challenges of a candidate-driven market.
+Do this by marketing to qualified individuals looking for work and businesses struggling with the hiring process who may need your help.

 Approach recruiting proactively and embrace recruitment marketing to fare better this year.

 72% of global recruiting leaders agree that employer branding has a significant impact on hiring.
-The lack of awareness or interest in their employer brand is one of the biggest challenges to recruitment.
+The lack of awareness or interest in the employer brand is one of the biggest challenges to recruitment.
+In other words, no matter how good your agency is, qualified candidates need to want to be hired by the business you’re recruiting for.

-“Employer brand” refers to an organisations reputation and popularity as an employer.
+“Employer brand” refers to an organisation’s reputation and popularity as an employer.
 It’s the brand’s value proposition to employees.
-This is different than the brand the company projects to customers.
+This is different from the brand the company projects to customers.
+You should make your clients aware of this dynamic so that you have the right tools to help them find top hires.

-Companies with a poor employer brand reputation struggle to attract candidates.
+As you know companies with a poor employer brand reputation struggle to attract candidates.
 They will continue to unless they offer something new and exciting to prospective employees.
+What’s important here is that your client knows it too.

-You must proactively attract candidates with the goal that they’ll choose your client as their next employer.
+You must proactively attract candidates with the goal that they’ll choose one of your clients as their next employer.
+You should also attract new clients so that they consistently place their available vacancies in your agency’s hands.
 This is inbound recruiting.

 The General Data Protection Regulation (GDPR) replaced the older Data Protection Act (DPA) in 2018.
 The GDPR seeks to unify data regulations within the EU and give people greater control over their personal information.